ocelot-cloud/docs/content/docs/overview/features.md

 ### Groups

 Groups provide granular access control.
 Users are assigned to groups, and groups are granted access to apps.
 This makes managing permissions easier, especially in larger organizations.

+### Public Instance

+This feature set supports the foundation of public clouds.
+Apps can be made public, allowing anonymous users to access them without logging in to the Ocelot-Cloud.
+This is ideal for blogs, forums or public websites.
+In addition, self-registration can be enabled, allowing users to create their own local Ocelot-Cloud accounts to access the apps.

 ### Auto Setup